Home » Blog » Microsoft Teams » Complete Microsoft Teams Migration Project Plan & Checklist for Safe Data Transfer

 So, How Are You Going to Pull Off the Teams Migration?

-Every migration project, big or small, requires a full-proof plan to make it successful.
+Every migration project, big or small, requires a foolproof plan to make it successful.
 And, there are two important questions related to Teams migration.

 Let’s have a look at the same and understand the risks and benefits involved.

 • Here you will be able to transfer the entire environment in one go but at a higher risk.
-If you are having more than 15,000 users or content over 7TB then it is not a suitable option for you.
+If you have more than 15,000 users or content over 7TB then it is not a suitable option for you.

 Q2.
 Do I need a phased migration?